GustavsC/Monocycle-processor/README.md

 # Monocycle-processor
-VHDL descrition of a monocycle processor
+VHDL description of a monocycle processor